 In grades 9 and 10, students can choose between Design and the Arts.
 Upper School students who are interested in Physical and Health Education are encouraged to participate in varsity sports.

 In the 10th grade, students work on a personal project, a culminating assessment that allows them to reflect on all skill sets and areas of knowledge that they gained over the five years of the program.

 The Programme showcase the student's versatile academic experiences in both the 8th grade with the Community Project and in the 10th grade with the Personal Project by drawing on all skill sets and areas of knowledge that they gained throughout their journey of the program.

-Lausanne is currently on track to become fully accredited for the MYP by the International Bacclaureate Organization by the fall of 2018.
+Lausanne became fully accredited for the MYP by the International Baccalaureate Organization by the fall of 2018.

 Lausanne is a Diploma Programme (DP) school, bringing the IB DP curriculum to our 11th and 12th grades since 2010.
 The DP framework capitalizes on the inquiry-based, holistic classroom skills learned and applied in Lower and Middle School.
 This gives students the opportunity to focus on discipline specific curricula that is enriched by interdisciplinary collaboration.
 It also allows students to explore areas of interest in each of six content areas in preparation for college and life outside of Lausanne.

 The program two year-long subject courses from the following groups are:

 Students take one class in each area and have the choice of doubling up in one area by substituting Arts.
 In most areas students have a variety of choices offered within each group, and students are required to take at least three courses at the higher level (HL), meaning that the course meets 240 hours, and three at the standard level (SL), which meets 150 hours.

 Additionally, full diploma students also have an additional requirement, called the core, composed of the following elements: